 Appendix: DIY Cross Nut Installation Method

-In an effort to save money, we skipped out on the cross nut installation tool and opted for the DIY method.
-This involved laboriously hand cranking each cross nut to compress them onto our van’s frame.
+In an effort to save money, we skipped out on the official cross-nut installation tool and opted for the DIY method.
+This involved hand-cracking each cross nut to compress them onto our van’s frame.

 If you’re looking to save a few dollars and want to build up your hand strength, this is the method for you.
 But looking back, we would never do it this way again.
 It was tough and wasted too much of our time.